marmakoide/reblochon-3d/README.md

 * 100% software rendering
 * Raycasting on a grid
+* Variable heights wall
+* Accurate rendering from any point of view, even outside of the map boundaries
 * Fixed 256 colors palette

 The intention is to have a game engine as convenient as [love2d](https://love2d.org)

 ![screenshot of current state](splash.png)

-Current state: perspective-correct textured walls and floors, fixed height walls, editor does not edit anything.
+Current state: perspective-correct textured walls and floors, variable height walls, editor does not edit anything.

 ## Getting Started